 Remediation of a Brownfield Site

 This closed landfill in southeastern Dallas is a visionary restoration project that reclaimed 120 acres of the Great Trinity River Corridor.
 The Deepwood Landfill site comprised 1.5 million tons of construction debris illegally dumped over a 15-year period.
-Following the criteria of the state's requirements and the goal of returning this land to nature for the use of future generations and as a site of the Trinity River Audubon Center, the devised plan consolidated the waste into capped rolling hills replanted with tall prairie grass and hardwood trees once dominant on the Texas Blackland Prairie.
-Learn more of the neighborhood history with bcWorkshop's Documentary film: Out of Deepwood
+Following the criteria of the state's requirements and the goal of returning this land to nature for the use of future generations and as a site of the center, the devised plan consolidated the waste into capped rolling hills replanted with tall prairie grass and hardwood trees once dominant on the Texas Blackland Prairie.
+Learn more of the neighborhood history with bcWorkshop's Documentary film: Out of Deepwood.

 Permeable Paving/Stormwater Control

 With increasing urban development, there is less opportunity for rainwater to seep back into the ground.
 This has led to more frequent and pronounced flooding.
 Trinity River Audubon Center is designed to reduce erosion: at the base of the hills, a series of cascading wetland marshes and ponds captures and polishes runoff from adjoining neighborhoods and prairies before returning the cleansed water to the river

 Water-Efficient Landscaping and the Use of Rainwater Harvesting for Irrigation

 Many native and well adapted North Texas trees and prairie grasses have been planted throughout the site.
 Native plants are usually very hardy and need little supplemental watering.
 Rainwater is captured from the roof and used for irrigation of plants near the center building.

 Minimized Heat Island Effect